betorvs/secretreceiver/README.md

 # Environment variables

 *ENCODING_REQUEST* is used to accepted only encoded requests.
-To send requests encoded, use [secretpublisher](githut.com/betorvs/secretpublisher) command line.

 # Deploy it in Kubernetes